-How HFTs and an FEQ improve the sound of your listening room.
+How HFTs ECTs and FEQ improve the sound of your listening room.

 So what to do?
 In the past the answer was to dampen a room with acoustic absorption until it measured flat while redirecting reflections with diffusers.
 Unfortunately neither of these solutions address the real concern which is how to make your listening room sound like music.
-Dampened rooms sound dead with little or no decay.
+Over damped rooms sound dead with little or no decay and even moderate dampening can stifle the sense of air and decay found in live music.
 Diffusers render a sound with little sense of the live hall even when recordings are capable of recreating breathtaking soundscapes.
-Obviously spaces designed for unamplified acoustic performances would never rely on dampening and diffusion alone.
-Over-dampen a theater and you won’t be able to hear the subtleties of a solo guitar or the breath of a woman’s voice or the intonation of a piano beyond the primary notes.
-This is why the best venues are somewhat live with reverberations that complement and not detract from the performers and their instruments.
-Were amphitheaters voiced like the average audiophile’s listening room it would have thousands of surfaces resonating out of tune with the music, interspersed with absorption that makes all but a few seats sound like mud with little to no subtle detail.
-In fact, the acoustic noise floor in such rooms actually increases as the volume of music increases and this increasing noise floor prevents most people from ever experiencing the real magic of live music in their home systems.
+Obviously venues designed for unamplified acoustic performances would never rely on dampening and diffusion alone.
+Over-dampen a theater and you won’t hear the subtleties of a solo guitar or the subtle intonation of a piano unless you are sitting near the front row.
+This is why the best venues are somewhat live with reverberations that complement the performers and their instruments.
+Were amphitheaters voiced like the average audiophile’s listening room it would have thousands of surfaces resonating out of tune with the music, interspersed with absorption that makes live music sound flat.
+In fact, the acoustic noise floor in rooms with random resonating items actually increases with volume.
+It is this variable increasing noise floor that prevents you from ever experiencing the magic of live music in your home.

 Application: HFTs are placed not only on walls and ceilings, but also on the vibrating surfaces of your speakers and components for noticeable benefits that accumulate as you add additional HFTs.
 And because HFTs are excited by the energy in your listening room, they work all by themselves to deliver significant benefits.
 In our experience most listening rooms and systems reach a point of diminishing returns when three to five HFT 5-pacs are used in accordance with their easy to follow placement instructions. placement instructions here